Consult the medication dictionary to quickly obtain detailed information

 Our ancestors learned it at their own expense.
 The poor quality of their diet during the long voyage across the Atlantic was the cause of several vitamin deficiencies, including vitamin C. Severe vitamin C deficiency can cause scurvy, which affected many sailors upon their arrival in New France.
 Soft gums, tooth loss, joint pain, and stunted bone growth are examples of the consequences of scurvy.
 This certainly didn’t help our forebears to face the cold harsh winters of Quebec!
 But rest assured, today, a severe vitamin C deficiency is extremely rare.

 A more moderate vitamin C deficiency can cause:

-Vitamin is “water-soluble”, which means that excess amounts are eliminated by the kidneys, through urine.
+Vitamin C is “water-soluble”, which means that excess amounts are eliminated by the kidneys, through urine.
 So, it is necessary to include it in your daily diet because it isn’t possible for your body to store it.

 It could be a beneficial to consider taking a supplement containing a variety of vitamins and minerals.
 Most of them contain adequate amounts of vitamin C to meet daily requirements.
-Warning: excessive doses can increase your risk of kidney stones.
+Caution: excessive doses can increase your risk of kidney stones.

 It should be noted that current available studies do not show that taking vitamin C reduces the chances of catching an infection such as a cold or the flu.

 Although the preventive qualities of vitamin C are not miraculous, nothing should stop you from savouring a delicious grapefruit or a bowl of strawberries.
 Short of treating your cold, you will at least have the satisfaction that your appetite has been repleted in a healthy and flavourful way!

 Don’t hesitate to speak to your pharmacist for additional information about vitamins and other supplements.